 Tina Hoang, MPH, a research associate at University of California, San Francisco, said that a lot remains unknown about the long-term effects that binge-watching can have on the brain, and more studies are needed to determine the mechanisms in which it could increase the risk of cognitive decline.

-“With binge-watching, as the authors note, it could be that TV watching is mostly a passive activity, but also that there’s extended time spent sitting and being physically inactive,” said Hoang, who was also the lead author on a of how TV viewing impacts cognition in young adults.
+“With binge-watching, as the authors note, it could be that TV watching is mostly a passive activity, but also that there’s extended time spent sitting and being physically inactive,” said Hoang, who was also the lead author on a

 “Understanding what about binge-watching affects brain health could help figure out how these behaviors need to be modified,” she added.

 Research like this can be worrying for people, especially as the passive activity of watching TV becomes more a part of daily life.